Who We Are

 The Approach

 Most businesses don't have an AI problem.
-They have a structure problem.
+They have a readiness problem.
 Processes that were never documented.
 Workflows built around individuals.
-Tools layered on top of habits instead of replacing them.
+Data that exists in five different places.
+Decision rights that nobody can name.

 We work with a small number of businesses at a time.
-The engagement starts with a diagnosis — not a proposal.
-We identify what is actually broken, then decide together whether there is a fit worth pursuing.
+The engagement starts with a readiness assessment — not a proposal.
+We identify whether the conditions exist to support AI.
+If they don't, we say so directly.

 What we typically find